 01462 481144 email@example.com

-The skill of technical authoring is the categorising and structuring of information for delivery to an end user in a format that can be easily accessed and used and in such a way that they can navigate quickly to information that they require.
+The skill of technical authoring is the categorising and structuring of information for delivery to an end user.
+In a format that can be easily accessed and used, so it is quick to navigate to the required information.

 AST core skills cover both of the above key elements: